bdcampbell.net

 Moving on to another organization, I chose a program where you work five information science projects in five years and then decide whether you want to become a director and dive deeper into a specific business line.
 Perhaps you've met a few recent computer science graduates from prestigous programs in your lifetime.
 They tend to think they can do anything with a computer and have a hard time relating to people who don't feel the same way.
 So, this organization wisely put new recruits to work on very small teams who are dealing with very tedious and cumbersome problems.
 Although a step up from punch cards and machine assembly language, writing job control instructions to an enormous mainframe certainly felt just as archaic compared to today's computing environments.
 I did battle in the trenches with six other programmers who basically duct-taped pages and pages (screens and screens) of spaghetti code together to get field agents and remote office personnel their monthly commission checks accurately on time.
 The system was written twenty years earlier and tracked over four thousand individuals for sales volumes, profitability of policies, and policy cancellations.
 The more you sold, the more commission you made.
 The more profitable the sales, the higher the commission percentage.
 Yes, these software programs were from the days of massive COBOL language programs written when GO TO statements were still acceptable.

 My favorite memory of that tour of duty was the fact that each program had a name such as the maintainer, the accumulator, the balancer, and the reporter.
 They ran in sequence overnight during a six hour period.
 We would run four practice runs to make sure our monthly programming changes worked before the official run would go and actually cut checks, print letters, address envelopes, and send the pieces down the line to an in-house post office.
 The software had many checks and balances in it.
 If any assertion was violated, the whole run would back out to go back to the start.
 If that checkpoint was near the end of the six hour run, the backout might add another two hours to the night.
 How bizarre that a series of computer programs could create such a family atmosphere of support and communication.
-One error would put us all back at square one.
+One error would put us all back to square one.
 My one year-end run seemed to last twenty hours (each of us had to do an overnight actually watching the run interactively through screen print-outs that reported the status of tens of milestones within a run).
 The lesson I learned was how mission critical software required a more conservative approach (agents who got overpaid weren't very likely to return the overpay).
 The surprise was how personal and quirky the humans were when dealing with such a boring, calcuation-intense software environment.
 Some of my peers made fools of themselves with their high and mighty attitudes.
 Others surprised me with their passion for work and consideration of every person throughout the organization.

 Cash value illustrations in a C sweatshop